Zuber K. Khan

-Zuber Kamal Khan (born 21 March 1989), professionally known as Zuber K. Khan, is an Indian model and actor who appears in Hindi films.
+Zuber Kamal Khan, professionally known as Zuber K. Khan, is an Indian model and actor who appears in Hindi films.
 He made his debut with Lekar Hum Deewana Dil, which was released on 4 July 2014.

 He won Raymond model of the year.
 He followed that with Mr India Best Model Worldwide 2012.
 He stepped into acting after acting in theatre under Habib Tanvir.
 In 2011 Zuber finished his first commercial.

 His film breakthrough came in 2014 with the film Lekar Hum Deewana Dil.

 Career

 In 2014, Khan appeared in Lekar Hum Deewana Dil.
 He served in the Indian Army.
 He then did commercials Panasonic, Tatamanza, Chocolate Room, Garnier, Telebrands, Aegon life insurance.
 His TV debut came on StarPlus in Iss Pyaar Ko Kya Naam Doon?.
 Zuber appeared on episodic shows on Sony, Zee TV StarPlus on shows such as Cid, Aahat, Fearfiles and Emotional Atyachar.